someengineering/fixinventory/docs/source/resoto/model.rst

 | Each property has a name and also a kind.
 | The kind of such a property can be a complex or a simple kind.

-There are several simple kinds that are available in resoto out of the box:
+There are several simple kinds that are available in Resoto out of the box:

 .. list-table::
    :widths: 25 25 75